German South West Africa

-German South West Africa (Deutsch-Südwestafrika) was a colony of the German Empire from 1884 until 1915, though Germany did not officially recognise its loss of this territory until the 1919 Treaty of Versailles.
-With a total area of 835,100 km², it was one and a half times the size of the mainland German Empire in Europe at the time.
-The colony had a population of around 2,600 Germans.
+German South West Africa (Deutsch-Südwestafrika) was a colony of the German Empire from 1884 until 1915, when it was captured by the Western Allies during World War I. However, Germany did not officially recognise its loss of this territory until the 1919 Treaty of Versailles.

-German rule over this territory was punctuated by numerous rebellions by its native African peoples, which culminated in a campaign of German reprisals from 1904 to 1908 known as the Herero and Namaqua genocide.
+German rule over this territory was punctuated by numerous rebellions by its native African peoples, which culminated in a campaign of German reprisals from 1904 to 1908 known as the Herero and Nama genocide.

 In 1915, during World War I, German South West Africa was invaded by the Western Allies in the form of South African and British forces.
 After the war its administration was taken over by the Union of South Africa (part of the British Empire) and the territory was administered as South West Africa under a League of Nations mandate.
 It became independent as Namibia on 21 March 1990.

 Early settlements

 Initial European contact with the areas which would become German South West Africa came from traders and sailors, starting in January 1486 when Portuguese explorer Diogo Cão, possibly accompanied by Martin Behaim, landed at Cape Cross.
 However, for several centuries, European settlement would remain limited and temporary.
 In February 1805, the London Missionary Society established a small mission in Blydeverwacht, but the efforts of this group met with little success.
 In 1840, the London Missionary Society transferred all of its activities to the German Rhenish Missionary Society.
 Some of the first representatives of this organisation were Franz Heinrich Kleinschmidt (who arrived in October 1842) and Carl Hugo Hahn (who arrived in December 1842).
 They began founding churches throughout the territory.
 The Rhenish missionaries had a significant impact initially on culture and dress, and then later on politics.
 During the same time that the Rhenish missionaries were active, merchants and farmers were establishing outposts.